SchenbergZY/manual/book/features/overview.md

 Important for these features:
 - [](../external/deploy-book-workflow/README.md): the main DBW page
-- [](../external/template/README.md): books created from Template include DBW by default
+- [](../external/template/README.md): books created from the Template include DBW by default
 - [](./draft-release.md): can be configured directly using the DBW
 - [](./update_env.md): behaviors of this tool may influence the DBW
 - {ref}`TeachBooks Python Package <teachbooks_package>`: included by default in the DBW